-If you go for a night-time stroll on a beach anywhere within striking distance of Alicante and look out to sea, the chances are you’ll notice a powerful flashing light on the horizon.
+If you go for a night-time stroll on a beach anywhere near Alicante and look out to sea, the chances are you’ll notice a powerful flashing light on the horizon.
 That’s the Faro (lighthouse) de Santa Pola, perched on the cliffs between Alicante and the fishing port of Santa Pola itself.

 It’s well worth a visit.
 The views are spectacular, to put it mildly.
 The lighthouse sits above sheer cliffs 450 feet (138m) high.
 It’s a very, very long way down.